Ferries Crete

 Getting to Crete by ferry is very straightforward, with multiple options available from Athens, the Peloponnese, the Cyclades and the Dodecanese.

-Athens to Crete
+How to get from Athens to Crete

-From the port of Piraeus near Athens, you can travel all year round to 5 major ports in Crete, namely Chania, Heraklion, Rethymno, Sitia and Kissamos.
+From the port of Piraeus near Athens, you can travel all year round to 5 major ports in Crete, namely Chania, Heraklion, Rethymno, Sitia, and Kissamos.

 - Piraeus - Heraklion: the most popular connection to Crete is served with both high-speed and conventional ferries, with a travel time of about 7.5 hr.

-- Piraeus - Chania: you can travel by ferry to Chania on the western side of Crete on conventional ferries, in about 8 hr.
+- Piraeus - Chania: you can travel by ferry to Chania on the western side of Crete on conventional ferries, in about 8-9.5 hr.

 - Piraeus - Rethymno: the seasonal ferry route (usually June to September) is served by high-speed catamarans and takes about 5.5 hr.

-- Piraeus - Sitia: the ferry trip from Athens to Sitia on the far eastern side of Crete takes about 12.5 hr.
+- Piraeus - Sitia: the ferry trip from Athens to Sitia on the far eastern side of Crete takes about 13.5 hr.

 - Piraeus - Kissamos: you can get to Kissamos from Piraeus in Athens in about 10 hr.

-Peloponnese to Crete
+How to get from Peloponnese to Crete

 It is possible to reach Crete from the Peloponnese.
 Specifically, you can travel all year round to Kissamos, on the northwestern shores of Crete, from the port of Gythio as well as the islands of Kythira and Antikythera off the southern coast of the Peloponnese:

-- Gythio - Kissamos: you can catch a high-speed ferry to Kissamos from the port in the southern side of the Peloponnese, which takes about 5 hr 45 min.
+- Gythio - Kissamos: you can catch a high-speed ferry to Kissamos from the port in the southern side of the Peloponnese, which takes about 6 hr 35 min.

 - Kythira - Kissamos: you can travel to the western side of Crete in just under 3.5 hr on high-speed catamarans.